danalex97/Speer/docs/interfaces.md

 	// constructor interface
 	New(util NodeUtil) Node

-	// The general method that is just a runner.
+	// Function that represents what the node should do when notified.
+	OnNotify()

+	// Function that represent the initial action taken by a node when it
+	// joins the network.
 	OnJoin()

 	// A method that should be called when a node leaves the network.